Latest Breast Cancer Treatments: Modern Advances, Targeted Therapies & Future Innovations

 Immune Checkpoint Inhibitors

 The mechanisms through which these treatments are efficacious include the elimination of the protective layers that cancer cells establish to evade the immune system.
-In the year 2025, the application of checkpoint inhibitors is strengthened by their co-administration with chemotherapy and targeted drugs, which extends their utility to a greater number of breast cancer subtypes.
+The effectiveness of checkpoint inhibitors has improved through their combination with chemotherapy and targeted therapies, expanding their use across a wider range of breast cancer subtypes.

 Cancer Vaccines